Beginner’s music composing tips: Consonance

 Notice that the ‘good’ notes are still the same number of keys up or down from the base note as in the original.
 For example, the 4th & 7th note up still sound as good with the base.
 By the way, the 4th & 7th note with the base note is referred to as the ‘Major’ chord.
 If it started on ‘C’ it would be called ‘C Major’.
 That brings us to our next topic:

-Using the notes of a chord to create a melody:
+Using the notes of a chord to

 Using the notes of a chord is an easy way to get started creating a song.
 Taking the notes of C Major (C-E-G), for instance, we could write this tune: